kenliu/typepad-dl/README.md

-# Typepad Blog Archiver 📥
+# Typepad Blog Archiver & WordPress Importer 📥

-This is a simple, two-step tool to download a full archive of a Typepad blog.
-It's built to save your content before Typepad shuts down.
+This is a simple, four-step tool to download a full archive of a Typepad blog and prepare it for import into WordPress.
+It's built to save your content and help you move to a new home on the web.

 First, it finds every post on your blog.
-Then, it downloads each post as an HTML file and grabs all linked media (like images, CSS, and PDFs).
+Then, it downloads each post and all its media.
+Finally, it organizes everything into a standard WordPress import file.

 -----

 ## Features

   * **Complete Archiving**: Downloads all posts, associated media files, and site assets (CSS, JS).
+  * **WordPress Export**: Creates a WordPress-compatible `.xml` file for easy importing.
+  * **Smart Media Handling**: De-duplicates images and gives all files clean, web-safe names.
-  * **Resume Support**: If the script stops, you can run it again and it will pick up where it left off.
+  * **Resume Support**: If a script stops, you can run it again and it will pick up where it left off.
-  * **Simple Structure**: Saves each post as a clean HTML file.
-Media for each post goes into a matching folder, and shared assets go into a common `assets` directory.
   * **Fast Downloads**: Uses multiple threads to download posts and files quickly.

 -----

 ## How to Use

-Follow these two steps to archive your blog.
+Follow these four steps to archive your blog and prepare it for WordPress.

 ### Step 1: Get All Post Links